×

 If you are thinking about moving to Marsh Harbour, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Marsh Harbour can vary greatly depending on the type and size of the property.
 For instance, a typical three-bedroom house in a decent neighborhood can cost around $300,000 to $400,000.
 Luxury homes and beachfront properties can cost significantly more, often exceeding $1 million.
 On the other hand, smaller condos or apartments can be more affordable, with prices typically ranging from $150,000 to $250,000.
-However, these prices can fluctuate based on the real estate market and other factors," explained one expat living in Marsh Harbour, Bahamas.
+However, these prices can fluctuate based on the real estate market and other factors," said one expat in Marsh Harbour.

 What should I bring when moving to Marsh Harbour?